joeybaumgartner/tink-link/README.md

 ## **Hardware**

-The TinkLink is built on a PCB designed by Mike Chen.
+The TinkLink is built on a PCB designed by Jeff Chen.
 Gerber files to have a PCB produced are located in this reposiroty in the **"PCB"** folder.

 ### **PCB Required Components:**
 - Female VGA (HD-15) Ports x2: [Digikey K61X-E15S-NJ-VESA](https://www.digikey.com/en/products/detail/kycon-inc/K61X-E15S-NJ-VESA/10247235) or a cheaper [AliExpress Alternative](https://www.aliexpress.us/item/2255800410490932.html).